What is geothermal energy? The benefits it can have on your business

 There are three main types of geothermal power plants:

-- Flash steam - These types of geothermal plants are now the most common.
+These types of geothermal plants are now the most common.
 They work by pumping hot fluids at high pressures, which causes the fluid to quickly turn (or flash) into vapour.
-The hot steam is used to push a turbine which makes electricity.
+The hot steam is used to push a turbine and make electricity.

 How is geothermal energy used?